backdrop-contrib/uc_discounts/README.txt

 /**
  * hook_uc_discount() example
  *
+ * Allows for a discount to be modified when it is being loaded/saved/delted *
  * @param $op The discount operation: load, save, or delete
  * @param $arg2 Optional argument.
 Order object is passed in when discounts for an order are being calculated.
  */